-Financing a Home Renovation: What Renovation Loan Is Best?
+Financing a Home Renovation: What Construction Loan Is Best?

 However, the way you fund your home renovation can have serious implications for your short- and long-term finances.
 For repairs that will cost more than you can afford to pay in a month, you may want to look at financing options beyond your credit card.
 That way, you can avoid paying the high interest rates that come with a credit card balance.

-Home renovation loans are a common way to finance home improvement projects as they often have lower interest rates than credit cards.
-The renovation costs are rolled into your mortgage, so you’re essentially making one payment each month that includes both the cost of your home and the repairs or upgrades you plan to make.
+Construction loans — also known as home renovation loans or home remodel loans —are a common way to finance home improvement projects, as they often have lower interest rates than credit cards.
+With a home loan for construction, renovation costs are rolled into your mortgage, so you’re essentially making one payment each month that includes both the cost of your home and the repairs or upgrades you plan to make.

 There are three main types of renovation loans that allow homeowners to make updates now rather than waiting to have enough cash saved.